Cloud-CV/Origami/README.md

 $ sudo apt install nodejs
 $ node -v
 ```

 Verify that your Node.js version is v5 or greater.

 #### Installing Yarn

-Yarn helps us install dependencies and other packages with ease.
+Yarn helps install dependencies and other packages with ease.
 Here we will use npm (Node Package Manager) to install Yarn.
 As npm is installed with Node.js, be sure Node is already installed.
 Notice in the command that we include the `-g` flag for installation globally, so Yarn can thus be used in all of your projects.

 ```
 $ sudo apt-get update